 In 2018, the constitutional provision which constituted a prohibition on abortion in Ireland was removed by way of referendum.
-This meant that access to abortion will be available in Ireland up to twelve weeks' gestation from January 2019.
+This meant that access to abortion was made available in Ireland up to twelve weeks' gestation from January 2019.
 The previous ban on access to abortion was a particular difficulty for protection applicants who had to apply for travel documents in order to travel to another jurisdiction such as the United Kingdom.
 This led to enormous emotional distress, delay, and uncertainty for the women affected.
-Access to abortion is provided by General Practitioners in the first place, with hospital referrals
+Access to abortion is provided by General Practitioners in the first place, with hospital referrals after nine weeks gestation.
+If the woman has reached the twelve week point, abortion will only be available in exceptional circumstances, including where there is a risk to the life or a risk of serious harm to the health of the woman, or a fatal foetal abnormality.
+A protection applicant who has reached twelve weeks of pregnancy and does not meet one of the exceptional circumstances noted above, may still have to travel outside of Ireland for a termination.